 Some days, your daily commute may seem easy with all the motorists working together to make the drive go smoothly.
 Other days, you feel like you’re driving in a nightmare, avoiding a reckless and aggressive motorist on the right and a distracted driver on the left.

 No one will argue with the fact that the roads throughout the U.S.… [Read more]

 While the American economy has rebounded strongly from the 2008 financial crisis and the Great Recession that followed, economic growth has remained below the long-term trend since World War II.
 This slower growth has a direct impact on family economics and the country as a whole.
 Economists, including those who study government spending have studied a variety of ways to boost economic growth.… [Read more]

 Every summer, millions of families hit the road and set out for a memorable summer vacation.
 Whether you’re taking a short trip to the lake cabin or a week long road trip to see some of America’s “must see” landmarks, you may be at a greater risk for being involved in a car accident.
 Not only do our roadways become more congested with fellow travelers, but road construction and traffic delays can add to hazardous road conditions and often resulting in defective roads.… [Read more]

 The United State’s public infrastructure is in a sorry state.
 Long-neglected roads and bridges are being left to crumble, unfunded.
 Drivers are forced to risk their necks for the simple fact that the government–at all levels–won’t perform basic repairs for fear of appearing “tax-and-spend.”
-That same government has the obligation to “provide reasonably safe roadways for the public.”
-We should hold them to their duty.… [Read more]
+That same government has the obligation to “provide reasonably safe roadways for the public.”… [Read more]

 With so many national issues in desperate need of attention, why is so much time being spent trying to undo any and all prior steps made toward progress?